 Group Discussion: Kevin Beagan, DOI:

 Council member asked Deputy Beagan who ultimately decides adequate decisions for care?
 Kevin states that at this time, DOI makes that decision though he described it as short-term.
-He mentioned that staff members from DOI spendsspend a lot of time fixing the provider directory as it contains inaccurate information (ex. a provider may state that they treat a disorder and they do not).
+He mentioned that staff members from DOI spend a lot of time fixing the provider directory as it contains inaccurate information (ex. a provider may state that they treat a disorder and they do not).
 Additionally, Kevin mentioned that there is a lack of providers for PANDAS/PANS, especially in Western Massachusetts.

 Council member asked a follow-up question to Kevin Beagan.
 He asked if there are other areas of medicine that include “carve outs”.
 Kevin stated that they hold insurance companies to the same standards including the overseeing of behavioral health companies.
 DOI needs to oversee all operations to assure that they are meeting proper standards of care.
 With that, Kevin reported that providers can only include treatments or disorders they have treated within the last two years into the directory, rather than including treatments that they do not treat or have not treated in a very long time.